-Lucian (Luke) Taylor is an assistant professor of finance at the Wharton School at the University of Pennsylvania.
+Lucian (Luke) Taylor is an associate professor of finance at the Wharton School at the University of Pennsylvania.
 He earned his AB from Princeton University and MBA and PhD in Finance from the University of Chicago Booth School of Business.

 Professor Taylor’s primary areas of research are empirical corporate finance and asset management.
 His research focuses on two main themes: structural estimation in corporate finance, and understanding the skill of important financial actors like CEOs and active fund managers.
 His articles have appeared in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, as well as nonacademic outlets such as the Wall Street Journal, CNN Money, and Forbes.
 His research has received the Fama/DFA Prize for best paper in the Journal of Financial Economics, Rothschild Caesarea Center Best Paper Award, Marshall Blume Prize, Jacobs Levy Prize, and the NASDAQ Award.
 Professor Taylor is an associate editor at the Journal of Financial Economics and Review of Finance.

 Since joining Wharton, Professor Taylor has taught Venture Capital and the Finance of Innovation (FNCE 250/750) to undergraduate, MBA, and executive MBA students.